X

 Wrong-way driving crashes

 Wrong-way driving (WWD) events occur when a driver enters against the right traffic-flow direction of a divided highway (e.g., freeways).
 The most frequent WWD incident location is a freeway ramp and according to the National Transportation Safety Board, 360 wrong-way driving-related fatalities occurred annually between 2004 and 2011 in the US.
 While a small percentage of total crashes (approximately 3%) WWD severity level was much higher than non-WWD crashes.
-Tennessee is one of the top 10 states with the highest number of WWD involved fatality in the U.S. The leading contributing factors of WWD crashes are traffic violation due to driving under influence, inattention due to fatigue and distractions, impaired judgment due to physical and age-related issues, unfamiliarity with roadways, and any infrastructure deficiencies such as poor lighting, limited line of sight, heavy vegetation.
-This project first aims to analyze the statistics of wrong-way crashes in TN and determines the main contributing factors.
-Next to several wrong-way prevention technologies are suggested, tested, and deployed and selected testing sites.
-Therefore, the performance of each technology can be assessed, and along with the life cycle cost analysis and administration opinion, we can recommend the three best technology for implementation at selected sites.
+Tennessee is one of the top 10 states with the highest number of WWD-involved fatalities in the U.S. The leading contributing factors of WWD crashes are traffic violation due to driving under the influence, inattention due to fatigue and distractions, impaired judgment due to physical and age-related issues, unfamiliarity with roadways, and any infrastructure deficiencies such as poor lighting, limited line of sight, and heavy vegetation.
+This project first aims to analyze the statistics of wrong-way crashes in TN and determine the main contributing factors.
+Next several wrong-way prevention technologies are suggested, tested, and deployed and selected testing sites.
+Therefore, the performance of each technology can be assessed, and along with the life cycle cost analysis and administration opinion, we can recommend the three best technologies for implementation at selected sites.

 Sponsored by: Tennessee Department of Transportation, 2019-2021.